harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-ci-build-infrastructure-in-google-cloud-platform.md

 ### Step 4: Configure the 'docker-compose.yml' file

-The Harness Delegate and Runner run on the same VM.
-The Runner communicates with the Harness Delegate on localhost and port 3000 of your VM.
+The runner and delegate are both hosted on the same VM.
+The Runner communicates with the Harness Delegate on `localhost` and port 3000 of your VM.

 In this step, you'll add the Runner spec to the new Delegate definition.